Fare avoidance

 Fare avoidance, as distinct from fare evasion, is the lawful use of knowledge to travel using tickets which cost significantly less than the 'normal' fare for a given journey, which is what one might be expected to use.
 It is common in some parts of the world with complex travel networks, notably the National Rail network of Great Britain.

 The term is sometimes used as a synonym of fare evasion.

 Methods of avoiding fares

 Split ticketing

 The practice of buying multiple tickets instead of one ticket for a transport itinerary is called split ticketing.

 Some rail systems or airlines calculate fares based on an individual route's popularity and a host of other factors in addition to mileage.
 Thus, the total cost of two tickets, from A to P and from P to B, may be less than one ticket from A to B, giving an opportunity to save money, especially if P is en route between A and B.

+For example, a train from London Paddington to Bristol can stop on the way at Didcot Parkway.
+When a split ticket is used, this has been shown to reduce the fare from £118 to £75, helping travellers make a significant saving.
+This is a well-known station to split tickets and among others has been used for this purpose.